minyang/minyang.github.io/about.md

 USA) that develops and manufactures the da Vinci® Surgical System to enable surgeons to perform delicate and complex operations through a few small incisions (minimally invasive surgery).

-As manager, lead team to develop future product embedded - all the way to apps implementing features

-still do hands on as IC (scripting for integration)

-Areas I work: Cybersecurity, system integration, ...

 I really enjoy designing and building robot software systems.
 I am always fascinated by carefully structured and implemented software systems that are